 Everything begins with preparing a model.
 The work on the model can be started in any program which creates 3D models and generates .stl, .obj, .3mf or .dxf files.
 These are the standard file formats supported by most 3D modeling software – the model is saved as a set of three-dimensional triangles (triangle mesh).

-The next step is to open the .stl file (or other) in the Z-SUITE – the application created specifically for Zortrax devices.
-The Z-SUITE prepares the model by slicing it into individual layers and saving it as a .zcode.
+The next step is to open the .stl file (or other) in Z-SUITE – the application created specifically for Zortrax devices.
+Z-SUITE prepares the model by slicing it into individual layers and saving it as a .zcode.
 Each layer represents the movement pattern of the extruder and the platform while building the whole object.
-The Z-SUITE also allows to change and adjust the necessary print settings, such as the size of the model, layer thickness, the type of infill or how many support structures should be generated.
+Z-SUITE also allows you to change and adjust the necessary print settings, such as the size of the model, layer thickness, the type of infill or how many support structures should be generated.
 Then the file is ready to be printed.

 Once your model is prepared, save the .zcode onto the hard drive and then onto an SD card.
 In order to transfer the model, insert the SD card into the card reader in the printer.

 Next, prepare the material with which you are going to print your model.
-The materials that are compatible with the Inventure are enclosed in cartridges.
+The device can work both in the dual-extrusion and single-extrusion mode.
+Also, you can use either cartridges or spools during the printing process.
 More details are available here.
-All you need to do is insert the model material cartridge (on the left) and the support material cartridge (on the right).
 Choose the file and push the button to start the print job.

 What software is necessary to print with the Inventure?

-Just like in the case of M Series printers, the only program needed to print with Inventure is the Z-SUITE.
+The only program you need to print with Inventure is Z-SUITE.
 It is available for download here.
-In order to download the program onto your computer, you need to enter the serial number of your device.
+To download and install the program, you can enter the serial number of your device or your email address.

 What additional equipment is needed apart from the Inventure?